jrudolph/sbt-optimizer/README.md

 ## Explanation of the output

+A line will be printed for every executed task that was running long enough to occupy a character in the output line.

+Each output line will look like this:

 ![Line](https://github.com/jrudolph/sbt-optimizer/tree/docs/example-line.png)

 Each output line corresponds to one task that has been executed.
 The first time is the total time this